-Are you a recent school-leaver looking for an exciting start to a career, close to home, in one of the Illawarra’s growth sectors?
+Are you aged 15-24 and looking for an exciting start to a career, close to home, in one of the Illawarra’s growth sectors?

 Do you know a young person who needs a great way to begin their career, supported by some of our best employers and a team of training professionals?